Mercury Bank Review

 Mercury Bank Products

-Mercury’s banking platform automatically includes both a checking account and a savings account.
+Mercury’s banking platform includes both a checking account and a savings account.

 All Mercury accounts come with API access, virtual cards, team management tools, and third-party software integration.